riscognition/GBUWorkflow2022/README.md

 The correct input and output paths have to be specified at the appropriate locations.

 The folder RES_NRES_model_training contains some jupyter notbooks which can be used to recreate the RES NRES pixel based classification model.

+The results from five different AOIs from around the globe are made available for testing and comparison.
+You can access them at this link: https://cloud.riscognition.com/s/NpgToNY7JwErpbi